reverseslayer/GameServerStandard/README.md

 ServerMode *Enumeration
   The Servermode tells the server if it should Deserialize examine then Reserialize the data passing through.
   This can be useful to make sure data is

     1 actually belonging to the server

-    2 the ability to keep track of objects within the server [ prevent cheating ] This requires alot of overhead on the server though.
+    2 the ability to keep track of objects within the server [ prevent cheating ]

+  This requires alot of overhead on the server though.

-  Passive doesnt use a serdes and instead just passes the data in and out Athoritative will Deserialize and Serialize the data Refer to the CLI/Program.CS for reference
+  Passive doesnt use a serdes and instead just passes the data in and out
+     In this mode the server doesnt need to know data types

+  Athoritative will Deserialize and Serialize the data
+     Refer to the CLI/Program.CS for reference
+     In this mode the server needs to know the data types being sent Therefore you need to put all your data classes into a library and and the library to both the application and the server
 ```c#
 public enum ServerMode {
     Passive,